bmlam/DataModelFromSpreadsheetToSql/README.md

 COMMENT ON COLUMN d_xf_channels.is_self_assisted IS 'FK to D_FLAGS' ;
 COMMENT ON COLUMN d_xf_channels.insert_load_id IS   'tbd'   ; COMMENT ON COLUMN d_xf_channels.load_id IS  'tbd'   ;

+Having come this far, I admit if you just need to modify the data model slightly, it makes sense to modify the DDL statements directly.
+The spreadsheet approach is great for the first cut, not really for maintaining a data model.